Survive the Chill: Winter Houseplant Care

 Stop fertilizing.

-Because your houseplants are transitioning into a period of rest or dormancy during the fall and winter months, you do not need to fertilize them.
+Because your houseplants are transitioning into rest or dormancy during the fall and winter months, you do not need to fertilize them.
 You can gear back up your fertilizing routine in the spring when you begin to see new signs of growth!